zhalvorsen/caliptra-mcu-sw/docs/src/tdisp.md

     /// * `offset` - Offset from the start of the report requested
     /// * `report` - report buffer slice to fill
     /// * `copied` - Length of the TDI report copied
-    /// * `remainder` - Remaining length of the TDI report
     ///
     ///
     /// # Returns